 Background

-For over 95 years, the RFDS WO has provided aeromedical and healthcare services for regional and remote Western Australia, underpinned by principles of partnership, safety, innovation and sustainability.
-In Western Australia, the RFDS has a waiting room that spans 2.5 million square kilometres, making it one of the largest and most remote health jurisdictions in the world.
+For over 95 years, the RFDS has provided aeromedical and healthcare services for regional and remote WA, underpinned by principles of partnership, safety, innovation and sustainability.
+In WA, the RFDS has a waiting room that spans 2.5 million square kilometres, making it one of the largest and most remote health jurisdictions in the world.
 RFDS is committed to ensuring health equity for all who live, work and holiday across the state with nearly 400 doctors, flight nurses, pilots, engineers, logisticians, administrative and corporate staff delivering 24-hour emergency evacuations, inter-hospital transfers including COVID-19 transfers and a range of primary health care services.

 Vision and objectives